chrisryan91/JavaScript-Mini-Arcade/README.md

 - For anyone with an understanding of HTML and CSS the game will be easy to cheat with because the card numbers are easily available to view with Dev Tools.

 - With more images added to the deck_of_cards directory the player could pick the suit of cards they wanted to play with - Hearts is the only option available for this game.

-- A score board page with values stored in Local Storage.
+It is true also for the design of the cards - with multiple designs in the directory users could choose whichever cards they would like.

+- With more decks of cards, the difficulty of the game could be increased.
+With a whole deck rather than suit, there could potentially be a massive board onscreen with 104 cards to pick 52 matches.

 - I do not think Lowest Number of Attempts is the greatest was to determine a "high" score.
 In the case for this game, a "high" score is actually a lower score.
-I do not think upon reflection that storing the lowest value for attempts is the best way to keep track of a users progress in the game.
-The timer function needs to be integrated into the "high" score somehow but I'm uncertain how best that could be achieved.
+I do not think that storing the lowest value for attempts is the best way to keep track of a users progress in the game.
+The timer function needs to be integrated into the "high" score.
 Some along the lines of: x attempts in y seconds may be best to determine a high score.

+- With a proper scoring system, a leader board could be generated to determine whose score is best.
+This would mean developing the website so users could potentially log-in with a username and password.

 ## Testing